ESPN Megacast: Field Pass with ACC Huddle

-For the Miami-Florida State game on October 4th, ESPN brought back the "Field Pass" alternate broadcast.
+For the Miami-Florida State game on October 4, ESPN brought back the "Field Pass" alternate broadcast.
 For this edition, the ACC Huddle pregame show crew of Taylor Tannebaum, a Florida State alum, Eric Mac Lain, Eddie Royal, and Jimbo Fisher, former Florida State head coach, hosted the broadcast, roaming the sidelines of Doak Campbell Stadium.

 This broadcast aired alongside the main ABC broadcast, called by Chris Fowler, Kirk Herbstreit, Holly Rowe, and Bill LeMonnier, on ACC Network at 7:30 ET.
 Both feeds were available on the enhanced ESPN App, through the ESPN DTC Unlimited plan.

+2025 Dr. Pepper Championship Week on ABC

+For Championship Weekend in 2025, ESPN decided to broaden its coverage of the SEC and ACC Championship games with alternate feeds of both games.